Introduction

 Lately I've been wanted to make either waffles or pancakes.
 I stumbled across a two ingredient waffles recipe and was interested.
 And then I saw another one.
 And another one.
 And another.

-Today, I'm going to make all five waffles, eat a quarter of each one, and find out which ones I like best and why.
+Today, I'm going to make all six waffles, eat a quarter of each one, and find out which ones I like best and why.
 I should stop waffling about and just get into the cooking.

 Table of Contents